Antonio Nemesio Taylor Sanchez

 Taylor, although he won no Gold Gloves, was a decent enough fielder who showed good range in his younger years at second base, and while he wasn't a great hitter, usually had a respectable batting average along with some stolen bases.
-His best year with the bat was 1970, at age 34, when he posted a line of .301/.374/.462 (the team hit .238), and he had six separate years where he stole at least 20 bases.
+His best year with the bat was 1970, at age 34, when he posted a line of .301/.374/.462 (the team hit .238).
+He had six separate years where he stole at least 20 bases.

 Tony stayed with the Cubs for two years and part of a third before being traded to the Phillies in 1960.
-He would stay with the Phillies through all of the 1960s and until the middle of 1971 when he was traded to the Detroit Tigers.
-He helped the Tigers win the division in 1972 when he hit .303.
+He stayed with the Phillies through all of the 1960s and until the middle of 1971 when he was traded to the Detroit Tigers.
+He helped the Tigers win a division title in 1972 when he hit .303.
 After the 1973 season he returned to the Phillies to close his career from 1974 to 1976 as a pinch-hitter and backup infielder.